hoprnet/RPCh/README.md

 X.X.X  # Semver versioning for that app or package
 ```

-## Deployment
+## Deployment process

-Github Workflows builds and pushes container images to our configured artifacts registry.
-During development changesets are used to manage user facing changelogs.
+To contribute to this repository you will need to create a pull request.
+More information about the existing automated workflows can be found in [GitHub Actions](./.github/workflows/README.md)

 ### Staging deployment

-To update singular applications on staging, the usual flow is like this:
+To deploy availability-monitor and discovery-platform on staging, tag the PR with the label `deploy_staging`

-- Create PR with desired changes
-- Wait for automation job to build and upload container
-- Take container hash - easiest from [artifacts registry](https://console.cloud.google.com/artifacts/docker/hoprassociation/europe-west3/docker-images?project=hoprassociation&supportedpurview=project)
-- Use hash according to deployment instructions for the desired applications further down

 ### Production deployment